AdobeDocs/marketo.en/help/marketo/release-notes/current-test.md

 <table>
   <tr>
-   <td><b>Feature</b></td>
+   <td style="width:20%"><b>Feature</b></td>
-   <td><strong>Used By Count Column for Design Studio Assets</strong>: The Marketo Engage Program Reference Library allows users to import "example" programs and other assets that represent best practices recommended by Adobe.
+   <td style="width:80%"><strong>Used By Count Column for Design Studio Assets</strong>: The Marketo Engage Program Reference Library allows users to import "example" programs and other assets that represent best practices recommended by Adobe.
 Our Product Management team has completely updated the library, providing more valuable tools for those who want to get their program started quickly.</td>
   </tr>
   <tr>
    <td><b>Status</b></td>